MicrosoftDocs/cpp-docs/docs/windows/adding-a-control-to-a-dialog-box.md

 1. Ensure that the dialog box tabbed window is the current document in the editor frame.
 If a dialog isn't the current document, you won't see the **Dialog Editor Tab** in the **Toolbox**.

-1. On the [Dialog Editor Tab](../windows/dialog-editor-tab-toolbox.md) of the [Toolbox Window](/visualstudio/ide/reference/toolbox), select the control you want, then:
+1. On the **Dialog Editor** tab of the [Toolbox Window](/visualstudio/ide/reference/toolbox), select the control you want, then:

-   - Click the dialog box at the location where you want to place the control.
-The control appears where you've clicked.
-For information, see [Adding Multiple Controls](../windows/adding-multiple-controls.md).
+   - Select the dialog box at the location where you want to place the control.
+The control appears where you've selected.

        \- or -

    - Drag and drop the control from the **Toolbox** window to the location on your dialog box.
-For more information, see [Sizing a Control While You Add It](../windows/sizing-a-control-while-you-add-it.md).

        \- or -